arturochian/datascience-2015/lessons/18_practicum_clustering/README.md

 # Programme
 0. Recap of K-Means and Hierarchical Clustering
 1. Practicum #3: Clustering
+2. Share with the class our final project proposals

 # Pre-Work
 - Read through the iPython notebook for the Practicum